Meet the Team

-Danielle is an accomplished operations leader, with eighteen years of experience in organizational development, process improvement, project management, and program design.
-Her achievements include change leadership, educational development, and strategic HR build out for organizations such as AT&T, Medscape, and the U.S. Olympics.
-She has a Bachelor of Arts in Business Administration and Management and is certified as a Project Management Professional, Senior Professional in Human Resources and Six Sigma Black Belt.
-Danielle is a strong advocate for improving child welfare and committed to Predict Align Prevent’s mission.
+Danielle is an accomplished operations leader with twenty-plus years in organizational development, process improvement, and program design.
+Her achievements include large-scale change leadership and strategic and tactical planning of new growth for organizations such as AT&T, Medscape, and the U.S. Olympics.
+She has successfully led multi-million dollar projects and programs for technology development and implementation, education and training, and public relations and marketing, delivering on-time and on-budget.
+Danielle has a Bachelor of Arts in Business Administration and Management with certifications as a Project Management Professional, Six Sigma Black Belt, Scrum Master, and is a Senior Professional in Human Resources.

 Amanda is a skilled non profit professional with 15 years of experience in the areas of marketing, fundraising, event planning, project management and administrative work.
 She has supported causes as a volunteer and staff member in the areas of youth development, healthy living, music and arts and supporting individuals with developmental disabilities.
 As a mother she is an advocate for the safety of children and supporting families.

 Ken works at the intersection of data science and public policy.
 He combines technical knowledge of spatial analysis, machine learning and econometrics with an interest in housing policy, education, public health, the economics of neighborhood change, transportation policy and more.
 Dr. Steif is the Director of the Master of Urban Spatial Analytics at the University of Pennsylvania and teaches multiple courses in the City Planning Department at Penn.
 He partners with government, as well as the for-profit and non-profit sectors, helping stakeholders convert their data into actionable intelligence.
 As of late, his work has focused on spatial machine learning across a number of public policy realms including prediction in neighborhood real estate markets.

 Grant Drawve, PhD